Skip to main content

 Kerala: Islam spread mainly through trade.

-North India: Political and cultural influence of Muslim states was significant alongside religious and social factors.
+North India: The political and cultural influence of Muslim states was significant alongside religious and social factors.

 Summary